Skip to main content

 Ozone Treatment of Return Activated Sludge (RAS) in Sewage Treatment

-MLR is an internal recirculation from aerobic to anoxic tanks and RAS is from the secondary sedimentation to incoming flow from primary treatment.
+MLR (Mixed Liquor Recirc) is an internal recirculation line from aerobic to anoxic tanks and RAS is from the secondary sedimentation to incoming flow from primary treatment.
 The high water content, compressible and colloidal nature of the sludge are common characteristics found in WWTP.
 Filamentous bacteria are a normal part of the activated sludge microflora while excessive long filaments lead to sludge bulking (floating sludge) and prevent sedimentation.
-Dosing ozone in the RAS promotes the growth of floc forming bacteria and inhibits the activity of filamentous bacteria which enhances sludge bulking and inhibits sedimentation.
-Low concentrations of ozone can be used as an approach to promoting floc formation and inhibit the activity of filamentous bacteria and sludge bulking during process.

 Figure 1.
 Floating Bulked Sludge

-Ozone disinfection in post-treatment
+Ozone Disinfection in Post-treatment

 Disinfection of water using ozone is advantageous compared to more traditional methods, such as chlorine, bromine or UV disinfection.
 Ozone effectively breaks down the lipid layers in the cell membrane.
-Ozone is more effective at deactivating viruses and bacteria than any other disinfection treatment, while at the same time requiring very little contact time.
+It is more effective at deactivating viruses and bacteria than any other disinfection treatment, while at the same time requiring very little contact time.

 Disinfection of water using ozone has its advantages and disadvantages compared to more traditional methods, such as chlorine or UV disinfection.

-There are essentially no harmful residuals from ozone use, as ozone undergoes a natural decomposition in water and reverts back to Oxygen.
-Ozone treatment also prevents re-growth of micro-organisms, provided that the other processes in the disinfection process have been successful in reducing particulates in the wastewater stream.
-Ozone is also produced on site and does not require shipping or handling, thus removing complications like safety and environmental issues associated with chemical handling.
+Ozone is also produced on site and does not require shipping or handling of chemicals, thus removing complications like safety and environmental issues associated with chemical handling.
 The fact that Ozone reverts back to Oxygen in water makes the water corrosive to Carbon steel which is one of its disadvantages also.
 Also any O3 leaks are dangerous to personnel.
 It is also an expensive technology to implement.

-Disinfection efficiency
+Disinfection Efficiency

 As already stated above ozonation will enable efficient disinfection.
 The disinfection efficiency is commonly measured using the CT-value (concentration multiplied by time).
 In the image below a comparison between ozone and chlorination alternatives is shown.